Chart Color Schemes

 Household Composition

-Clifton - Greenmount has a typical household mix, with a higher-than-average median household size
+Clifton - Greenmount has a typical household mix, with a fairly typical median household size

-Family households constitute 73.5% of all households, including 28.2% couples with children, 35.4% couples without children, and 9.3% single parent families.
-Non-family households comprise the remaining 26.5%, with lone person households at 24.0% and group households making up 2.5% of the total.
-The median household size is 2.5 people, larger than the Rest of Qld average of 2.3.
+Family households account for 73.5% of all households, including 28.2% couples with children, 35.4% couples without children, and 9.3% single parent families.
+Non-family households constitute the remaining 26.5%, with lone person households at 24.0% and group households comprising 2.5%.
+The median household size is 2.5 people, which aligns with the Rest of Qld average.

 Frequently Asked Questions - Households